Introduction

 editor | String | Unset | Program that will be used for interactive editing.
 This is prioritized over $EDITOR if it’s set. |

-extension | String | Unset | Sets the extension of the temporary file opened by the editor.
+editor-extension | String | Unset | Sets the extension of the temporary file opened by the editor.
 Consider setting this if you want your editor to provide syntax highlighting or other language-specific features, such as a Markdown preview. |

 root-globs | List of Strings | .git and .hg | A list of globs used to identify the root during project discovery. |

-# A sample config.toml with settings changed
+# A sample config.toml with some settings changed

 editor = "kak"

-extension = "md"
+default-note-extension = "md"

 root-globs = [".git", ".venv", "Cargo.toml"]